marcelovani/lightbox2/README.txt

 Information
 ------------

 This module will include the lightbox CSS and JS files in your Drupal Installation without the need to edit the theme.
-The module comes with a Lightbox2 Lite option which does not use the Scriptaculous/Prototype libraries; it is therefore less likely to conflict with anything else.
+The module comes with a Lightbox2 Lite option which does not use the jQuery libraries; it is therefore less likely to conflict with anything else.